Buprenorphine/naloxone: Mechanism of action

 Buprenorphine binds strongly to opioid receptors and acts as a pain-reducing medication in the central nervous system (CNS).
-It binds to the μ-opioid receptor with high affinity, which produces the analgesic effects in the CNS.
+It binds to the μ-opioid receptor with high affinity, which produces analgesic effects in the CNS.
 It is a partial μ-opioid receptor agonist and a weak κ-opioid receptor antagonist.
-As the dose of buprenorphine increases, its analgesic effects reach a plateau, and then it starts to act like an antagonist.
 As a partial agonist, buprenorphine binds and activates the opioid receptors, but has only partial efficacy at the receptor relative to a full agonist, even at maximal receptor occupancy.
 It is thus well-suited to treat opioid dependence, as it produces milder effects on the opioid receptor with lower dependence and habit-forming potential.

 Naloxone is a pure opioid antagonist that competes with opioid molecules in the CNS and prevents them from binding to the opioid receptors.
 Naloxone's binding affinity is highest for the μ-opioid receptor, then the δ-opioid receptor, and lowest for the κ-opioid receptor.
 Naloxone has poor bioavailability, and is rapidly inactivated following oral administration.
 When injected, it exerts its full effects.

 The principle behind its function as a deterrent is as follows: when taken sublingually as prescribed, buprenorphine's effects at the opioid receptor dominate, while naloxone's effects are negligible due to the low oral absorption.
 But when someone attempts to misuse the medication via either injection or inhalation, the naloxone is intended to act as an antagonist and either reduce the opioid's euphoric effects or even precipitate withdrawal in those dependent on opioids.
 This helps reduce the potential for deviating from the prescriber's intended use relative to buprenorphine, though it does not eradicate it.
-One reason that naloxone might have limited efficacy as an abuse deterrent is that buprenorphine binds more tightly to the mu-opioid receptor than naloxone.
+One reason that naloxone might have limited efficacy as an abuse-deterrent is that buprenorphine binds more tightly to the mu-opioid receptor than naloxone.